thearghyaacharya/Cursor-Setup/README.md

 2. Have built a business — agency, SaaS product, or client roster — on the back of cold outreach
 3. Share tactical, data-backed content with real campaign numbers (not just frameworks)
 4. Are actively posting in 2024–2025 (not just legacy voices)

+This avoids generic “growth advice” and focuses on **what actually works in the field**.

 I deliberately excluded experts who are primarily educators or consultants without operational proof points.
 The question I kept asking: *does this person have skin in the game?*